-The examiner performs maximal passive abduction in the scapular plane, with internal rotation, while scapula is stabilized.
+The examiner performs maximum passive abduction possible in the scapular plane, with shoulder in internal rotation, while scapula is stabilized.

-This causes impingement of supraspinatus tendon against anterior inferior acromion.
+This causes impingement of supraspinatus tendon against the anterior inferior acromion.

 It is often difficult to distinguish between pain caused by bursitis or that caused by a rotator cuff injury

 The test can differentiate bursitis from supraspinatus tendinopathy as both might have overlapping features.